lmind0179/Bilbe-Paste/PRIVACY_POLICY.md

 ## 3. Data Security

 - Since no personal information is stored or transmitted, there are no associated data security risks.
-- All processing occurs offline within the App sandbox environment.
+- All processing occurs offline within the App's sandbox environment.

 ## 4. Third-Party Services